Pixel 10 Pro Fold: Software

 The Pixel 10 Series comes pre-installed with Android 16, with the recently-announced Material 3 Expressive UI theming also onboard at launch.
 It is based on the same Material You theming introduced with the Pixel 6 series and Android 12.
 It changes font & icon styles, makes text, time, buttons, and icons expand and scale dynamically.
 Furthermore, it makes animations more fluid and makes haptics more frequent throughout interfaces, and overhauls the notification bar and Quick Settings panel to allow for more customization.

 Exclusive to the Pixel 10 Series are multiple AI-powered features.
 Magic Cue is an agentic suggestion integration that leverages on-device machine learning to provide relevant information to the user during a text conversation or phone call.
 It scans information in emails, messages, notes, and surfaces relevant suggestions to autofill in a text message or display during a phone call.
 It is only integrated with Google services at the moment, such as Gmail, Keep Notes, Google Messages, Google Calendar, etc.

-Camera Coach is an Gemini-powered virtual guide that assists the user in taking photos in the Camera app by providing step-by-step instructions for proper framing, lighting, composition and more.
+Camera Coach is a Gemini-powered virtual guide that assists the user in taking photos in the Camera app by providing step-by-step instructions for proper framing, lighting, composition and more.
 It does not run on-device, and therefore is reliant on an internet connection to function.

 Also within the Camera app is a new “Instant View” mode.
 When the display is unfolded, you can preview a camera roll of recently-taken photos on the left-half of the screen, while the right-half displays the live viewfinder.
 This mode is exclusive to the Pixel 10 Pro Fold only.